wlonk/arcadia/rules/the_host.rst

 character's choices matter.
 They may not always choose what you would hope, but that is, after all, the point.

+Remember that the fairy can do more and more without restraint to a character as they become more entangled in the fairy's web.
+Do not overstep your bounds with the fairy's power over a character.

 Between Sessions
 ----------------